 Hello Fellow Readers,

-My dear Curt was concerned for the maple tree near the screened porch adorned with a tapestry of powdery blue lichen interwoven with moss.
-Rest assured the presence of lichen and moss do not indicate the demise of the tree, though it’s true you see more of these mysterious organisms in mature forests because of the years they take to develop and thrive; especially so for lichen.
+My dear Curt was concerned about the maple tree near the screened porch adorned with a tapestry of powdery blue lichen interwoven with moss.
+Rest assured, the presence of lichen and moss does not indicate the tree’s demise.
+However, you indeed see more of these mysterious organisms in mature forests because of the years they take to develop and thrive, especially so for lichen.

 According to Texas A&M AgriLife Extension Service, the part-fungi and part-algae or blue-green bacteria of lichen are not a “true species.”
-The fungal partner relies on the “photosynthetic products provided by the algae or bacteria” resulting in a resilient combo of algae and fungi “that is practically self-sufficient.”
+The fungal partner relies on the “photosynthetic products provided by the algae or bacteria,” resulting in a resilient combo of algae and fungi “that is practically self-sufficient.”

-There’s an old wives’ tale that moss grows on the north side of the tree which is not true.
-In fact, moss often colonizes all around trunks close to the forest floor or shady spots of lawns because of the moisture from constant ground evaporation.
-And, the slant and fissures of bark are variables too where moisture is slower to drain or if the tree is in a thick forest of shade.
+There’s an old wives’ tale that moss grows on the north side of the tree, which is not valid.
+Moss often colonizes all around trunks close to the forest floor.
+It also is found in shady spots of lawns because of the moisture from constant ground evaporation.
+The slant and fissures of bark are variables, too, where water is slower to drain.
+Or if the tree is in a thick forest of shade.

 Authorities such as Tristan Gooley, author of The Natural Navigator (2010), wouldn’t put the northside folklore in his top-twenty techniques list.
 Instead, he suggests a compass — which means, of course, learning to use one.
 Mind-boggling to me; thank goodness for GPS technology.